ptitfred/osrd-website/content/docs/reference/design-docs/signaling.en.md

 Once signal parameters are loaded, drivers can be loaded.
 For each driver:

-   - the driver implementation is identified from the `(signaling_system, next_signaling_system)` pair
+   - The driver implementation is identified from the `(signaling_system, next_signaling_system)` pair.
-   - it is verified that the signaling system outgoing from the driver corresponds to the one of the signal
+   - It is verified that the signaling system outgoing from the driver corresponds to the one of the signal.
-   - it is verified that there is no existing driver for the incoming signaling system of the driver
+   - It is verified that there is no existing driver for the incoming signaling system of the driver.

 This step produces a `Map<SignalingSystem, SignalDriver>`, where the signaling system is the one incoming to the signal.
 It then becomes possible to construct